DeepDoge/podman-devcontainer/README.md

 # podman-devcontainer

-A simple Bash wrapper for `podman` to make it work with DevContainers.
+A simple `podman` wrapper to make it work with DevContainers.
 Just a quick way to get Podman playing nice with your dev setup.

 ## Usage